York Castle: 11th century

 York was a Viking capital in the 10th century, and continued as an important northern city in the 11th century.
 In 1068, on William the Conqueror's first northern expedition after the Norman Conquest, he built a number of castles across the north-east of England, including one at York.
 This first castle at York was a basic wooden motte and bailey castle built between the rivers Ouse and Foss on the site of the present-day York Castle.
 It was built in haste; contemporary accounts imply it was constructed in only eight days, although this assertion has been challenged.
 The motte was originally around 200 ft wide at the base.
 As it was built in an urban environment, hundreds of houses had to be destroyed to make way for the development.
 William Malet, the sheriff of Yorkshire, was placed in charge of the castle and successfully defended it against an immediate uprising by the local population.

 In response to the worsening security situation, William conducted his second northern campaign in 1069.
 He built another castle in York, on what is now Baile Hill on the west bank of the Ouse opposite the first castle, in an effort to improve his control over the city.
 This second castle was also a motte and bailey design, with the Baile Hill motte probably reached by a horizontal bridge and steps cut up the side of the motte.
 Later that year, a Danish Viking fleet sailed up to York along the Humber and the Ouse, and attacked both castles with the assistance of Cospatrick of Northumbria and a number of local rebels.
 The Normans, attempting to drive the rebels back, set fire to some of the city's houses.
 The fire grew out of control and also set fire to York Minster and, some argue, the castles as well.
 The castles were captured and partially dismantled, and Malet was taken hostage by the Danes.

 William conducted a widespread sequence of punitive operations across the north of England in the aftermath of the attacks in 1069 and 1070.
 This "Harrying of the North" restored sufficient order to allow the rebuilding of the two castles, again in wood.
 The bailey at York Castle was enlarged slightly in the process; buildings believed to have been inside the bailey at this time include "halls, kitchens, a chapel, barracks, stores, stables, forges [and] workshops".
-By the time the Domesday Book was written in 1086, York Castle was also surrounded by a water-filled moat and a large artificial lake called the King's Pool, fed from the river Foss by a dam built for the purpose.
+By the time the Domesday Book was compiled in 1086, York Castle was also surrounded by a water-filled moat and a large artificial lake called the King's Pool, fed from the river Foss by a dam built for the purpose.
 More property, including two watermills, had to be destroyed to make way for the water defences.
 Over time the Baile Hill site was abandoned in favour of the first castle site, leaving only the motte, which still exists.